Oversupply, weak China demand depress Asia naphtha margins to 2008 lows

 NEW DELHI, June 10 (Reuters) - An oversupply of naphtha at a time of poor demand has squeezed the product's Asian margins to their weakest levels since the 2008 global financial crisis, traders and analysts said.

+Since naphtha is used for petrochemicals that go into a wide variety of consumer goods, the current weakness of its market points to soft economies.

-As Asian refiners boost output of more lucrative products - gasoline and diesel - to overcome global shortages, they are pumping out more naphtha, which is used in many consumer goods, especially plastics.
+As Asian refiners boost output of more lucrative products - gasoline and diesel - to overcome global shortages, they are pumping out more naphtha.

 China is the world's largest petrochemical consumer.